josh-stillman/lintier/README.md

 Lintier is a script to quickly and easily scaffold an [ESLint](https://eslint.org/) & [Prettier](https://prettier.io/) setup in a [TypeScript](https://www.typescriptlang.org/) project.
 Because linting and code formatting are essential in every project, but setup is a pain.

-Lintier works in React, Node, and/or vanilla Typescript projects.
+Lintier works in React, Node, and vanilla Typescript projects.
 It provides options to install the [airbnb styleguide](https://github.com/iamturns/eslint-config-airbnb-typescript), [stylelint](https://stylelint.io/) for linting styles, and [lint-staged](https://github.com/okonet/lint-staged#readme) for linting pre-commit.
 Lintier will install the dependencies, create the config files, and add linting scripts to your `package.json` file.

-Lintier's goal is to provide a minimal setup from which to build on.
+Lintier's goal is to provide a minimal setup to build upon.
 A few rules are included by default, but you should modify the config files to fit your project's needs.

 ## Usage

 Just run `npx lintier` in your project's directory.
-Linter will start in interactive mode, allowing you to specify your project type and configuration.
+Linter will start in interactive mode, letting you choose your project type and configuration.

-Alternately, you can specify the options below to skip the interactive prompts:
+Alternately, you can specify any of the options below to skip the interactive prompts:

   |Options                 |Description
   -------------------------|-------------------------